shevvek/lilypond-ts-mode/README.md

 `lilypond-ts-mode` is intended as a modern replacement for `lilypond-mode`.

+This package also provides `lilypond-ts-scheme-mode`, a `scheme-mode` alternative sharing most features with `lilypond-ts-mode`, most importantly support for embedded LilyPond code.

 Currently this package is in alpha.
+First beta release hopefully coming very soon.

 Contributions and bug reports are very welcome.